Trusted WordPress tutorials, when you need them most.

 How to Disable WordPress Admin Email Verification Notice

-By default, WordPress displays an admin email verification notice to the site administrators every few months to verify if the email they use is still correct.
-It’s a pseudo-security measure that many site owners feel is unnecessary and annoying.
+By default, WordPress displays an admin email verification notice to site administrators every few months to verify whether the email they use is still correct.

 In this article, we will show you how to easily disable the admin email verification notice in WordPress.